Srikarmk/100-days-of-code-Srikar/README.md

 ✅ Did a few programs using javascript and started some advanced concepts.

 Feeling super good after doing the project,I learnt a lot and a day well spent.

+### Day 39 of #100DaysOfCode

+✅ Finished Accenture round 3.
+✅ Did some hacckerank questions.

+Had a slow day.